Aceon (Perindopril Erbumine)

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Perindopril Erbumine Information
+Perindopril Information

-Perindopril (per in' doe pril) Aceon® Prestalia® (as a combination product containing Amlodipine, Perindopril) Do not take perindopril if you are pregnant.
+Do not take perindopril if you are pregnant.
 If you become pregnant while taking perindopril, call your doctor immediately.
 Perindopril may harm the fetus.

-Perindopril is used alone or in combination with other medications to treat high blood pressure.
-Perindopril is in a class of medications called angiotensin-converting enzyme (ACE) inhibitors.
-It makes blood flow more smoothly by preventing the production of certain natural chemicals that tighten the blood vessels.
 High blood pressure is a common condition and when not treated, can cause damage to the brain, heart, blood vessels, kidneys, and other parts of the body.
 Damage to these organs may cause heart disease, a heart attack, heart failure, stroke, kidney failure, loss of vision, and other problems.
 In addition to taking medication, making lifestyle changes will also help to control your blood pressure.
 These changes include eating a diet that is low in fat and salt, maintaining a healthy weight, exercising at least 30 minutes most days, not smoking, and using alcohol in moderation.

 Perindopril comes as a tablet to take by mouth.
 It is usually taken once or twice a day.
 To help you remember to take perindopril, take it around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take perindopril exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
-Your doctor may start you on a low dose of perindopril and gradually increase your dose.
-Perindopril controls high blood pressure but does not cure it.
-Continue to take perindopril even if you feel well.
-Do not stop taking perindopril without talking to your doctor.

 Talk to your doctor before using salt substitutes containing potassium.
 If your doctor prescribes a low-salt or low-sodium diet, follow these directions carefully.